dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### :warning: You must be a local administrator one the machine you run the setup scripts on

 ## 1.1.
-Forking the Project
+Forking or importing the Project

 For this project to work it is required to change the content of some files.
 Hence, it is required to create yourself a writable copy of the project.
 Either you do a fork on GitHub or you import the content of this project into a project you host on a developer platform or code management solution of your choice.

-This guide expects you have created a fork on GitHub.
+This guide expects you have created a new project on Azure DevOps and imported the content from here.
+Alternatively, you can create a fork on GitHub, but then some scripts won't work and you have to make the required tasks manually.

 ## 1.2 Cloning the Project